-The total cost of materials is about $50 (for the least expensive version) but may be more to build a single IV Swinger 2 since that assumes some items are purchased in larger quantities.
+In 2017, the total cost of materials was about $50 (for the least expensive version) but may be more to build a single IV Swinger 2 since that assumes some items are purchased in larger quantities.
 It also does not include tools or the Windows/Mac laptop that is required to use it.